 Mobile Apps and Wearables

-Applications for mobile devices, such as Alert Meter, deliver rapid evaluations of a driver’s preparedness through tasks that measure cognitive performance.
+Applications for mobile devices, deliver rapid evaluations of a driver’s preparedness through tasks that measure cognitive performance.
 These applications frequently utilize sensors in smartphones—such as GPS and accelerometers—to monitor the behavior of drivers and warn them if they show signs of fatigue.

 Wearable technology contributes to tracking driver vigilance, adding an additional level of protection for individuals driving on roads.